 How much does it cost to audit a module?

-What does auditing a module include and exclude?
+What does being an Active Participant in a module include and exclude?

-When auditing a module that is being delivered for credit to validated students, there are some differences between what auditing students receive, and what validated students receive.
+When auditing a module that is being delivered for credit to validated students, there are some differences between what Active Participants receive, and what validated students receive.

 - Join the studying cohort from the commencement of the module, for the prereading and taught delivery of the module